Laser Cataract Surgery Largo, Clearwater, St. Petersburg, and Tampa

 Traditional phacoemulsification cataract surgery is a great cataract surgery that has helped millions of people.
-With the femtosecond laser cataract surgery the equipment enables the cataract surgeon to use less ultrasound energy.
+With the femtosecond laser cataract surgery, the equipment enables the cataract surgeon to use less ultrasound energy.
 This may allow quicker visual recovery for patients as well as reducing the stress load on the eye itself.
-At your pre-operative cataract vision evaluation your cataract surgeon will recommend a customized surgical plan that may include creating ultra-precise laser incisions in the cornea and a specific advanced intraocular lens implant.
+At your pre-operative cataract vision evaluation, your cataract surgeon will recommend a customized surgical plan that may include creating ultra-precise laser incisions in the cornea and a specific advanced intraocular lens implant.
 This customized laser refractive treatment may reduce your need for glasses or contact lenses following cataract surgery.
 Please visit our cataract surgery and advanced technology lens implant pages on this website to better understand this customized approach to cataract surgery.
 We feel that all patients should learn about their options as these can dramatically improve the way you see after cataract surgery.

 What are Advanced Technology Lens Implants?

 Once you have made the decision to undergo cataract surgery with one of the cataract surgeons at The Eye Institute of West Florida, you will have a series of decisions to make related to the type of artificial lens implant you will have.
 Up until recently, everyone who had cataract surgery received a monofocal lens implant.
 This lens enabled for vision of one distance, typically distances far away.
-With new innovations a better lens is now available.
+With new innovations, a better lens is now available.
 These lenses are referred to as premium lenses and come in various formats or types:

 The femtosecond laser is not offered by all cataract surgeons and not all patients are candidates for its use.
-The Eye Institute of West Florida is one of the only practices in the world with three laser platfrom options for our patients, allowing our cataract surgeons to customize the procedure to the patient's specific ocular structure and visual needs.
+The Eye Institute of West Florida is one of the only practices in the world with three laser platform options for our patients, allowing our cataract surgeons to customize the procedure to the patient’s specific ocular structure and visual needs.
 If you are interested in laser cataract surgery, the cataract surgeons at The Eye Institute of West Florida have the experience and training you can trust.

 Laser Cataract Surgery Recovery Time

 Results can vary, but most people enjoy dramatically improved vision following laser cataract surgery.
-Within the first day of cataract surgery it is very important not to rub or press on your eye.
+Within the first day of cataract surgery, it is very important not to rub or press on your eye.
 It is common that you will have some itching, tearing, and mild discomfort.

 - Just like with traditional cataract surgery, typically the first procedure is performed on one eye and the second procedure is performed on your other eye one week later.
 Your surgeon will determine which eye is performed first.

-- It is normal to feel head grog from the local anesthesia after cataract surgery.
+- It is normal to feel the head grog from the local anesthesia after cataract surgery.
 The effects will wear off relatively quickly, do not be alarmed.